We are a team of creative, fierce, and diverse problem solvers.

 Gabe has an AA from the College of San Mateo, where he served as a Student Senator, and representative of the American Student Association of Community Colleges.
 He also received his BA from the University of California, Riverside, and recently received his MBA from American University.

-Meet Our Dynamic Advisors, Interns and Partnering Consultants
+Meet Our Dynamic Advisors, Fellows, and Partnering Consultants

 Ashley Albert is a communications professional at LinkedIn where she currently specializes in internal communications for the global sales team.
 Prior to LinkedIn, she served as a District Representative for the U.S. House of Representatives in CA-15, where she addressed issues like Education, Civil Rights and Civil Liberties, and Financial Services.